wzhorton/FunctionalMixedEffects.jl/README.md

 The model structure implemented in this package can be summarized as follows: model each observed curve using the P-spline framework, then place a multivariate mixed model structure on the spline coefficients.
 In this way, each covariate, fixed and random, will have an interpretable functional effect on the outcome.
 The individual random effects will account for the fact that curves coming from a specific subject are more similar than those from another subject, and will appropriately adjust the certainty levels around the functional fixed effects of interest.

-The model structure implemented in this pacakge can be written in several ways, with the most concise involving the [matrix normal distribution](https://en.wikipedia.org/wiki/Matrix_normal_distribution).
+The model structure implemented in this pacakge can be written in several ways, with the most concise involving the [matrix-normal distribution](https://en.wikipedia.org/wiki/Matrix_normal_distribution).
 While this is overkill for most applications, the matrix normal distribution effectively summarizes the model statement and the sampling scheme.
-The section below describes a looped version of the model (i.e. $i=1,\ldots,n$) which is clearer to understand, but lacks the implementation details embedded in the matrix version.
+Although looped model descriptions (i.e. $i=1,\ldots,n$) are more common and potentially easier to understand, they lack the implementation details embedded in the matrix version.

 ### Hierarchical Model Statement